Government must be realistic about energy transition - Industry watchers

 Amidst the increasing global discussions and preparations toward energy transition, it is imperative for government to be dispassionate and realistic about the subject matter in order to develop decisive and appropriate policies that will propel the country into the new dawn.

-Some industry watchers have described the government’s attitude towards energy transition as lukewarm.
-According to them, the government’s posture has the propensity to plunge the country into energy crises if the country fails to match up with an unescapable revolution.
+Some industry watchers have described government’s attitude towards energy transition as lukewarm.
+According to them, government’s posture has the propensity to plunge the country into energy crises if the country fails to match up with unescapable revolution.

 “Government has been too emotional about the issue.
 It must accept that energy transition is a reality and it must not play the ostrich with the issue.
-The government’s claim that energy transition is a western agenda cannot be true.
-It is real that automobile companies are shifting away from fossil fuel-powered vehicles to electric cars, and as we find ourselves in a global village we’ll be affected by these developments,” Dennis Gyeyir, Africa program Officer, Natural Resource Governance Institute (NRGI), observed.
+Government’s claim that energy transition is a western agenda cannot be true.
+It is real that automobile companies are shifting away from fossil fuel powered vehicles to electric cars, and as we find ourselves in a global village we’ll be affected by these developments,” Dennis Gyeyir, Africa programme Officer, Natural Resource Governance Institute (NRGI), observed.

-He urged the government to institute the necessary plans to respond appropriately to the phenomenon by leveraging the opportunities that come with it as well as evaluating the associated risks to inform how best to mitigate them.
+He urged government to institute the necessary plans to respond appropriately to the phenomenon by leveraging the opportunities that comes with it as well as evaluating the associated risks to inform how best to mitigate them.

-“Transition risk is the potential for energy transitions in major oil and gas consuming economies to permanently reduce demand for oil and gas exports in your country.
-If realized, this would lead to falling government revenues, poor returns on capital invested in National Oil Companies (NOCs), unemployment, stranded gas for domestic uses,” he said
+“Transition risk the potential for energy transitions in major oil and gas consuming economies to permanently reduce demand for oil and gas exports in your country.
+If realised, this would lead to: falling government revenues, poor returns on capital invested in National Oil Companies (NOCs), unemployment, stranded gas for domestic uses,” he said

 He also stated that the current national energy policy does not regard energy transition as a potential challenge or threat to upstream oil and gas development.

-Mr. Boakye, therefore, entreated the government to resolve the policy gap in linking upstream oil and gas development with the energy transition and promote shared understanding among institutions on the risks and opportunities that come with the transition including the production of biofuels such as ethanol and biodiesel.
+Mr. Boakye, therefore, entreated the government to resolve the policy gap in linking upstream oil and gas development with the energy transition, promote shared understanding among institutions on the risks and opportunities that come with the transition including the production of biofuels such as ethanol and biodiesel.

 He further advocated the development of a comprehensive action plan that remedies the systemic inefficiencies in policy implementation.